MariusWilsch/prellus_youtube_marius/frontend/memory-bank/activeContext.md

    - Documented the script usage in a README.md file
    - Made the script executable for easy use

+6. **Core services migration**:
+   - Migrated API service to core/services with a modular structure
+   - Implemented a centralized error handling mechanism using the `apiRequest` helper function
+   - Created separate service modules for each domain (transcript, audio, prompt, project, config)
+   - Migrated utility functions to lib/utils.js and lib/ttsOptions.js
+   - Created a test implementation to verify the migrated services and utilities

+7. **Project structure updates**:
+   - Updated .clinerules to reflect that shadcn/ui components are in components/ui by default
+   - Made an executive decision to always use toast from components/ui/sonner for notifications

+8. **Data hooks implementation**:
+   - Installed and configured React Query for data fetching and state management
+   - Implemented four shared data hooks (useTranscriptData, usePromptData, useProjectData, useConfigData)
+   - Used consistent pattern with queries for fetching data and mutations for modifying data
+   - Integrated toast notifications from sonner for success and error messages
+   - Created a test implementation in App.jsx to verify the hooks are working correctly

+9. **Routing implementation**:
+   - Installed react-router-dom package
+   - Created core/router.jsx with routes for all main features
+   - Implemented shared components for layout and navigation
+   - Created NotFound component for 404 error handling
+   - Updated main.jsx to use the router
+   - Tested all navigation paths and error handling

 ## Next Steps

 ### Immediate Tasks

-1. **Migrate core services**:
-   - Move API service to core/services
-   - Refactor service modules to follow the new pattern

-2. **Implement shared data hooks**:
+1. **Implement feature-specific management hooks**:
-   - Create useTranscriptData, usePromptData, useProjectData, and useConfigData hooks
+   - Create useTranscriptManagement, useConfigManagement, and useProjectManagement hooks
-   - Ensure they follow the standardized pattern

-3. **Migrate features**:
+   - Build on the shared data hooks to add feature-specific business logic
+   - Follow the Management Hook Pattern defined in systemPatterns.md

+2. **Migrate feature components**:
-   - Transcript Processing
+   - Transcript Processing feature with components using shadcn/ui
-   - Configuration management
+   - Configuration management UI for API keys and model selection
-   - Downloads and project management
+   - Downloads and project management interface
-   - Prompt management
+   - Prompt management components for saving and loading templates

-4. **Set up routing**:
-   - Implement core/router.js
+3. **Testing and refinement**:
-   - Define routes for all features
+   - Test all features end-to-end
+   - Verify API integration
+   - Ensure responsive design

 ## Active Considerations